aleh/bluepill-zig/README.md

     	/* Other vectors follow, but since we are not using them we can just start our code earlier. */ ...

-Note the use of `DEFINED`: it allows correct linking even when the target program does not use the `SysTick` timer.
+Note the use of `DEFINED`: it allows correct linking even when the target program does not need the `SysTick` timer.
 (By the way, the use of `0xDEAD` for undefined handlers is temporary here, a central "panic" handler halting the MCU would be a better option eventually.)

 ### `build.zig`

-I've been using a simple shell script (see `build.sh`)to build and flash the first 2 examples:
+I've been using a simple shell script to build and flash the first 2 examples:

 ```bash
 #!/bin/sh -e